freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 The actual files in docs are written in Markdown, but they will appear as HTML tags on Crowdin.

 You can find out how `docsify` converts a string in your language into an id by looking into the translated pages.
-If the translation is not deployed yet, you can preview it by [running the docs site locally](how-to-work-on-the-docs-theme.md#serving-the-documentation-site-locally).
+If the translation isn't deployed yet, you can preview it by [running the docs site locally](how-to-work-on-the-docs-theme.md#serving-the-documentation-site-locally).

 You can learn more about [internal links in our docs here](how-to-work-on-the-docs-theme.md#how-to-create-an-internal-link).